Mean-field behavior of nearest-neighbor oriented percolation on the BCC lattice above $8+1$ dimensions: Introduction

 \subsection{Main result}

 Aizenman and Newman~\cite{an84} showed that the triangle condition is a sufficient condition for percolation models to exhibit mean-field behavior (or $\gamma=1$).
-Barsky and Aizenman~\cite{ba91} extended/reformulated the Aizenman-Newman triangle condition in order to deal with oriented percolation unifiedly.
-The power law against the critical exponent $\gamma$ is defined as
+Barsky and Aizenman~\cite{ba91} extended/reformulated the Aizenman-Newman triangle condition in order to deal with oriented percolation in a unified manner.
+They also showed that other critical exponents $\delta$ and $\beta$ take the mean-field values $2$ and $1$, respectively, if the triangle condition is satisfied.